highbyte/dotnet-6502/docs/systems/c64/libraries.md

 on its own cycle.
 A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the timer underflowed, and the CPU applies its sampling rule to that cycle: taken after the current instruction if it fell at or before the second-to-last cycle, otherwise after the next one.
+The raster interrupt is raised when the raster compare goes from not matching to matching, checked as the raster enters a line (a cycle later for line 0) and in the cycle after a `$D011` or `$D012` write: writing the current line's number raises it at once, while a program that moves the compare value to the next line in every line's last cycle keeps it matched and gets no further interrupt.
 The SID does the same through its audio provider (see below).
 The rasterizer applies a write to the border or background colour registers (`$D020`-`$D024`) from the cycle after the write lands, so a colour change in the middle of a line splits that line at the write's pixel position, as on hardware; the VIC-II reports each register write with its frame cycle for this.